GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 The `sync marker` is randomly generated when writing a file.
 It's unique within the same file but different between files.

-### Avro data block
+### Avro Row
-After the header, the avro file consists of data blocks, or rows.
-Each data block contains encoded data as specified by the header schema.
+After the header the avro file consists of multiple rows.
+Each row contains encoded data as specified by the header schema.
-At the end of each block is the `sync marker` - so we can tell where one block ends and another begins.
+At the end of each block is the `sync marker` - so we can tell where one row ends and another begins.
-As we also have another concepts called blocks later on, I'll sometimes be referring to the avro data blocks as _rows_.
+These are officially called `data blocks`, but as we have another type of block later, we'll stick to calling them rows.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/avro-file.jpg" />